tabathadelane/trversal/README.md

 ## Future of the Project

 **v.2** will re-work the app to use the VUE CLI to build a single page application.
+- I am currently doing that <a href="https://github.com/tabathadelane/trversal-vue"> OVER HERE</a>.

 **v.3** will bring a responsive design.
 This app will be the most useful on a mobile device.